Sissaz/duckdb/pipeline_etl/instruções.md

 After downloading Git Bash, open it in the project's current directory.
 - code .

-For open Visual Studio Code in the folder of the project.
+To open Visual Studio Code in the project's folder

 <br>

+### In VSCode

+After opening VSCode, open the Git Bash terminal and type the following:

 - pyenv install 3.12.1